-If it becomes necessary to return the fluid in the bowl to the collection reservoir or the extracorporeal circuit, the user can initiate a Return phase by touching Return on the touch screen.
+If it becomes necessary to return the fluid in the bowl to the collection reservoir or the extracorporeal circuit not connected to the patient, the user can initiate a Return phase by touching Return on the touch screen.

-During the Return phase the device pumps fluid from the bowl through the red line and back to the collection reservoir or extracorporeal circuit.
-Volume accounting is defined by the Volume Accounting parameter in the protocol settings, set to "Reservoir" or "Circuit."
+During the Return phase the device pumps fluid from the bowl through the red line and back to the collection reservoir.
+Volume accounting is defined by the Volume Accounting parameter in the protocol settings, set to "Reservoir.".
 The default setting is "Reservoir."
 When it is set to "Reservoir," volume returned to the red line is subtracted from the processed volume.
-When it is set to "Circuit," volume returned to the red line is added to the reinfusion volume.